 (My friend, Jordan Richards, and I managed to start the sedan and drive it up and down a back road.
 But it had no floorboards, so we cruised along with the pavement visibly whizzing beneath us, and we took turns driving it with the other holding a gas can between his feet with a plastic hose running to the fuel pump.)

 In the summer of 1970 I was still looking for a 1939 Chrysler straight-eight motor.
-An issue of the Maine Sunday Telegram that summer brought me to the most ethereal, enchanting place I’ve ever been.
+An issue of the Maine Sunday Telegram that summer brought me to the most ethereal, enchanting place I’ve ever been, and I’ve been to a good many intriguing places around the world.
 The newspaper reported on a man from away who was searching for his ancestors’ graves in South Thomaston.
 He had found the Thorndike cemetery, but the article played on his complaint that the graveyard was surrounded by an immense junkyard of pre-war cars.
 The cars belonged to Johnny Monroe.
 The next day, Dan and I and our friend Jordan went to meet Johnny.
 He was tall and gaunt, curmudgeonly and yet mischievous.
 We told him what we were looking for and he said he had one or two.
 But first he took us on a tour of his 80-acre paradise.